 Make investing a lifelong habit to see the best results.
 The best investing apps for beginners make it easy to contribute regularly and grow your balance over time.

-You might consider an app like Plynk to get started.
-The investment app simplifies the self-directed investing experience by providing you recommendations based on your answers to questions used to gauge the suitability of certain investments.
-They even offer a free signup bonus to get started.
+You might consider an app like Robinhood to get started.
+The beginner trading app offers an intuitive investing experience and even offer a free signup bonus to get started.

 Related: How to Get Rich Off Stocks [Steps to Invest in the Stock Market]